-Summer Jazz Fire Trumpetvine is a dense multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
+Indian Summer Trumpetvine is a dense multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This woody vine will require occasional maintenance and upkeep, and can be pruned at anytime.
+This is a high maintenance woody vine that will require regular care and upkeep, and can be pruned at anytime.
 It is a good choice for attracting birds and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;